0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/apis/authenticate.md

   }
 ```

-As seen above, the `authenticate()` function uses the `identifier`, `private key` strings (returned from the `createIdentity()` function), and the `Iden3 Message Entity` as the input parameters and the push token as optional for the integrator to be able to receive the iden3 messages through push notification.
+As seen above, the `authenticate()` function uses the `identifier` string, the `private key` string (returned from the `createIdentity()` function), and the `Iden3 Message Entity` as the input parameters.
+The push token is an optional parameter; it lets an integrator receive the iden3 messages through push notification.

 ### Wallet-Issuer Interaction using Authentication